 Well, we may not be going out to our favorite barbecue joints these days, but that doesn’t mean we shouldn’t be indulging in the world of smoked meat.
-It is one of the things in this world that still has the power to bring us joy (outside of alcohol delivery, of course).
-Whether it’s jalapeño cheddar sausage links or ribs, it gets us every time.
+It is one of the things in this world that still has the power to bring us joy.
+Whether it’s jalapeño cheddar sausage links or cooked ribs, it gets us every time.
 There is, though, something special about biting into a perfect piece of brisket, with its pink smoke ring, oh-so-flavorful bark, and melt-in-your-mouth meat that is just the right texture.
 While we’ve cooked many briskets in the oven in our day, smoked brisket is a much bigger undertaking, especially if you’re new to the backyard barbecue game (which, we’re guessing, some of you are now that you have to be).

 In order to get the low-down on how to cook brisket the right way, we spoke with two pitmasters Jared Male, owner and pitmaster of Randall’s Barbecue in New York’s Lower East Side neighborhood, and Ash Fulk, chef and pitmaster of Hill Country Barbecue Market.
 With they’re help, you’ll be ready to cook your own brisket in no time.